Residential Roof Fire Ratings: What Villa Ridge Homeowners Should Know

 Class C: Basic fire protection.
 Resists light fire exposure for a short time.

-Class A roofing materials are often required in high-risk fire zones and recommended across Villa Ridge due to unpredictable weather and seasonal fire hazards.
+Best residential roof fire ratings (Class A) are often required in high-risk fire zones and are recommended across Villa Ridge due to unpredictable weather and seasonal fire hazards.

 Why Roof Fire Ratings Matter in Villa Ridge, MO